Archive for the Exploration: Cosmos Category

 Over the next few days, I’m trained in some basic forms of combat.
 Through their enhanced training, I learn some of the finer points of my suit.
 I go through their training with relative ease.
 I demonstrate my great power.
 The weapons training did not go over well.
 The guns all seem to have the same basic functionality, even when their shape may be quite unique and distinctive.
 These weapons were very odd in shape though.
 The fronts were round and hollow, with a needle in the center where the energy blast comes from.
 There are rings around the needle that light up to charge the weapon; it has setting from stun to explode to disintegrate.
 Though, the maximum setting has a mass capacitor, so it can only disintegrate so much of something.
 As in, if you shot a building, it would only disintegrate the wall, and not the whole building.
 The back of the weapon was also round, and enveloped the hand, like a shield.
 The trigger was on the inside, and had a very organic feel to hold, it is typical to hold it sideways, but it can also be held ‘upright,’ though it is much less effective in that position, and feels awkward.
 Weapons that are not part of the suit feel unnatural, disconcerting.
 Most of the soldier’s interest came to my own suit’s power, and so I did not get their weapons training, finding my own inherent weapons more effective.
 I bested their best in nearly every aspect.
 It took armies of them to stop me in training simulators.
 Not killing them is what takes most of my strength.

-“Now,” Vokrssel said one morning, “we must talk of your ship, this is crucial, as, as had been said before, we will be approaching some trouble before we’ll be able to reach our next destination, in accordance with the prophecy.”
+“Now,” Axivognt said one morning, “we must talk of your ship, this is crucial, as, as had been said before, we will be approaching some trouble before we’ll be able to reach our next destination, in accordance with the prophecy.”

 The flight room was large, with many replicas of their ships attached to the floor for training purposes.
 I can sense it.
 My craft.
 It’s been repairing itself faster than ever since I’ve regained my suit.
 I think I’ve gone to it at night.
 I begin to lead him toward it in my haste.
 As we walk, he long-windedly explains their flight training.